TezosTaqueria/e2e-taq-test/README.md

 more tests can be added

-This should get around the "what machine is what version of what runnng on" problem.
+This should help with solving the "You tried what version of what running on what?" problem.